joinpursuit/8-0-technical-curriculum/03-react/lifting-state/lesson-notes/readme.md

 ## Thinking in React

 You may find this lesson quite challenging to code along with, as refactoring as a class is challenging work.
-Or, if you want a big challenge, you can go back to the last version of this app (completed build from react-forms) and try to refactor the app to have a separate form and list item components.
+Or, if you are looking to be challenged more, you can go back to the last version of this app (completed build from react-forms) and try to refactor the app to have a separate form and list item components.

 Refactoring in React is challenging and time-consuming.
-The best way to avoid it is to plan by [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)
+The best way to avoid it is to plan by [Thinking in React](https://reactjs.org/docs/thinking-in-react.html).

 ## Data flows down